 Anxiety Medications For Children

-Drugs of the class selective serotonin reuptake inhibitor (SSRI) and serotonin-norepinephrine reuptake inhibitors (SNRI) are preferably used to treat general anxiety disorder in children.
+Selective serotonin reuptake inhibitor (SSRI) and serotonin-norepinephrine reuptake inhibitors (SNRI) are the classes of drugs that are preferably used to treat general anxiety disorder in children.
 Duloxetine (an SNRI) is the only FDA-approved medication for childhood anxiety disorders (5).
 Other drugs, such as tricyclic antidepressants (TCAs) and benzodiazepines, are less common choices for children (6).

 The table below elaborates the various drugs used to treat childhood anxiety (3).